charleseff/git-blame-game/README.md

 <img src="https://github.com/charleseff/git-blame-game/raw/master/public/pensive-kanye.png" />

-git-blame-game is an interactive command-line tool for chaining 'git blame' calls to drill-down to the real culprit for the line of code you care about.
-When one `git blame` does not tell the whole story.
+git-blame-game is an interactive command-line tool that allows you to chain multiple 'git blame' calls together in order to drill down to the actual responsible commit.
+When one `git blame` is not enough.

 ## Installation: